A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 </div>

 A report was created using Power BI to showcase and recap the most valuable findings.
-In the top area of the report, cards can be found replcating some features found in our KPI table.
-These measurments will help us track progress towards our goal.
-We can track the same metrics before and after bussiness recomindation in order to see if they had a dramatic impact/see if they worked.
+In the top area of the report, cards can be found replicating some features found in our KPI table.
+These measurements will help us track progress towards our goal.
+We can track the same metrics before and after business recommendation to see if they had a dramatic impact/see if they worked.
 On the left side the two figures from earlier displaying delivery time and review score can be found.

-The show a clear pattern of review score decreasing as delivery time increases.
-They also help to see th threshold for when scores begin to change.
+They show a clear pattern of review score decreasing as delivery time increases.
+They also help to see the threshold for when scores begin to change.
 The right side of the report is focused more on order value.
-The two charts display where the largest amount of orders can be found and their review scores aswell.
-It is importnat to see where most of the revenue comes from and measure ways to increase it thus the need for the two charts.
+The two charts display where the largest number of orders can be found and their review scores as well.
+It is important to see where most of the revenue comes from and measure ways to increase it thus the need for the two charts.

-The matrix table displays all the cards information but broken down into the different states that sellers are from.
-The map is an extension of the table as it shows the areas where review scores are low (red areas) but also where scores are high (green areas) and everything inbetween.
-The bottom visuals are necessary to find factors that need to be imporve.
-Sellers are responsible for the quality of the products, the time it takes for an order to be ready, and also their location.
-These factors play a huge role in delivery time so finding the locations where sellers struggle the most can lead us finding a sloution to solve the most common issues.
+The matrix table displays all the cards' information but broken down into the different states that sellers are from.
+The map is an extension of the table as it shows the areas where review scores are low (red areas) but also where scores are high (green areas) and everything in between.
+The bottom visuals are necessary to find factors that need to be improved.
+Sellers are responsible for the quality of the products, the time it takes for an order to be ready, and their location.
+These factors play a huge role in delivery time so finding the locations where sellers struggle the most can lead us to find a solution to solve the most common issues.

 ## Business Recommendations

-The goal for this porject was to answer the question **how do delivery performance and order characteristics affect customer satisfaction?** In order to achieve our goal, other subquestions were created.
+The goal for this project was to answer the question **how do delivery performance and order characteristics affect customer satisfaction?** In order to achieve our goal, other sub questions were created.
 After analyzing and test performing, I was able to find answers to all of them.

 - **Do delivery delays lead to lower customer review scores?** : Yes!
-From our figures the data shows a clear decline trend of high review socores, 5 and 4 stars, as delivery time increases.
+From our figures the data shows a clear decline in trend of high review scores, 5 and 4 stars, as delivery time increases.

 - **Are slower deliveries statistically associated with worse reviews?** : Yes!
-From our testing it was found that average review score of the faster delivery time group, orders that take 20 days or less, was statisticaly different than that of the slower delivery time group, orders that take 20 days or more.
-The diffrence was negative indecating that faster average score > than slower average score.
+From our testing it was found that average review score of the faster delivery time group, orders that take 20 days or less, was statistically different than that of the slower delivery time group, orders that take 20 days or more.
+The difference was negative indicating that faster average score > than slower average score.

 - **What factors predict long delivery times?** & **Do higher-priced orders get better reviews?** Two of the main factors that can predict longer delivery times are type of product purchased and number of items.
 From the tables, we found that large items that fall under the categories of bed_bath_table, office_furniture, and furniture_decor will typically take the longest to deliver due to them being large heavy and require proper care to be deliver safely.
-Our model predcited that the number of items in an order has a huge effect when detemering if an order will get a negative review.
-However that was not the case with order value and cost.
-An increase in both actualy pridected a slight chance of getting a negative review as customers have higher expections and are more prone to leave a bad review if they are not met.
+Our model predicted that the number of items in an order has a huge effect when determining if an order will get a negative review.
+However, that was not the case with order value and cost.
+An increase in both predicted a slight chance of getting a negative review as customers have higher expectations and are more prone to leave a bad review if they are not met.

 ### 1. Don't be late!
-Our model predicted that an order classified as late increases the chances of an order reciving a negative review the most.
-It was found that late orders are 7x more likley to recive a negative review than on time orders.
+Our model predicted that an order classified as late increases the chances of an order recieving a negative review the most.
+It was found that late orders are 7x more likely to receive a negative review than on time orders.
 A simple solution is to flag the type of order.
-For example for large items that fall into the discovered categories should have expected delivery times that are longer than smaller easier orders.
-This way customers are told before hand that their order will take long so no suprises appear and are not upset when they don't recvive their order by when it was promised.
-A another option would be to look a the logitics and find the route that is the fastest to get from seller to customer cutting down deilvery time.
+For example, for large items that fall into the categories discovered should have expected delivery times that are longer than smaller easier orders.
+This way customers are told beforehand that their order will take long so no surprises appear and are not upset when they don't receive their order by when it was promised.
+Another option would be to look at the logistics and find the route that is the fastest to get from seller to customer by cutting down delivery time.

 ### 2. 20-30 days
-The model showed that for each additonal delivery day, the chances of an order reciving a negative review increase by 3.2%.
-To decrease those chances it is best to have most orders if possible be deilivered by idealy 20 days but 30 will be acceptable for more complex orders.
-Delivering orders by 20 days rather than 30 decreases the chance of recving a negative review by atleast 32%.
+The model showed that for each additional delivery day, the chances of an order receiving a negative review increase by 3.2%.
+To decrease those chances, it is best to have most orders if possible, delivered by ideal 20 days but 30 will be acceptable for more complex orders.
+Delivering orders by 20 days rather than 30 decreases the chance of receiving a negative review by at least 32%.

 ### 3. Compensation and incentives
 Things happen and not every order will be able to be delivered on time.
-In order to have customers return to the site and perhaps live a better review then they orinally plan, is to provide a discount on their next purchase, or maybe some kind of store credit that they can use in the future.
+To have customers return to the site and perhaps leave a better review than they originally planned, is to provide a discount on their next purchase, or maybe some kind of store credit that they can use in the future.
 It will show that they are appericaited and that we care about their satisfaction.
-As for sellers we can offer incentives like getting a small bonus for hitting delivery goals, or promoting them more if a certain review score is kept.
-This small things can help sellers want to get orders out on time and keep using our website and services.
+As for sellers, we can offer incentives like getting a small bonus for hitting delivery goals or promoting them more if a certain review score is kept.
+These small things can help sellers want to get orders out on time and keep using our website and services.

 ## Limitations & Next Step
-The data used consited of only orders that had a status of delivered, however the full data set had diffrent status like unavalible, shipped, canceled, among many others.
+The data used consisted of only orders that had a status of delivered, however the full data set had different status like unavailable, shipped, canceled, among many others.
 We also excluded orders that did not have a review score or had any information missing.

-Data used for seller analysis focused on deilver time and score but lacked info about product quality.
-Also the type of payment people used when ordering was not used but could be an intresting investagation on how that could affect customer satisfaction.
+Data used for seller analysis focused on delivery time and score but lacked info about product quality.
+Also, the type of payment people used when ordering was not used but could be an interesting investigation on how that could affect customer satisfaction.

 Some key assumptions of the Welch's t-test were:
 - Independence of Observations: Data points in each group are independent, meaning subjects in one group are not related to subjects in the other.